 In Portland, Oregon, Chris Suarez with Xperience Real Estate and team were Inman’s First Runner-up for Most Innovative Team of 2018.
 He’s crafted a unique team strategy to elevate an agent’s strengths and minimize their weaknesses.

 The team begins by creating goals, or an organizational 1-3-5.
 With a clear picture of what the organization needs to accomplish, each team member creates a plan specific to their role – independently.
 From there, Suarez holds weekly coaching sessions and follows the company’s Four Conversations model to track activities across the organization.
 The team is now selling real estate in more than 30 cities, closing over $200 million in volume this year alone.Suarez is also focused on getting the right people on his talent bench through KW’s

-When something breaks, the team celebrates.
+process.“We can leverage their past experience, their connections, their creativity, and their expertise,” he says.When something breaks, the team celebrates.
 That’s because they see it as an opportunity for innovative problem solving that ultimately leads to a higher level of service.
 Finally, observing how Gary Keller and his leadership team